Disruption of Canada Post services

 Passport Program

-Passport services would be available during a potential Canada Post labour disruption.
+Passport services are available during a Canada Post labour disruption.

 Passport application processing is not affected.
 An alternate courier has been retained to ensure passports will continue to be delivered wherever possible.